AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/guidelines/add-guidelines.md

 In the left navigation area, click **[!DNL Products]**.
 In the _[!DNL Products]_ panel, select **Add product**.

+![Add a [!DNL Product]](/help/assets/products-add.png){width="650" zoomable="yes"}

-You can add [!DNL Products] in GenStudio for Performance Marketing to specify individual product focus areas when creating content. <!-- Add Rename, display, reposition functionality -->
+You can add [!DNL Products] in GenStudio for Performance Marketing to specify individual product focus areas when creating content.

 See [[!DNL Products]](products.md).